1994 FIFA World Cup: Venues

-Participating teams and officials
+Participating teams

 Qualification

-Three teams: one African, one Asian, and one European, made their debuts at the 1994 tournament.
+Three teams—one African, one Asian, and one European—made their debuts at the 1994 tournament.
 Nigeria qualified from the African zone alongside Cameroon and Morocco as CAF was granted three spots as a result of the strong performances by African teams in 1986 and 1990.
-In the Asian zone, Saudi Arabia qualified for the first time by topping the final round group ahead of South Korea as both edged out Japan, who was close to making its own World Cup debut, but was denied by Iraq in what became known as the "Agony of Doha".
-In the European zone, Greece made their first World Cup appearance after topping a group from which Russia also qualified, competing independently for the first time after the dissolution of the Soviet Union.
+In the Asian zone, Saudi Arabia qualified for the first time by topping the final round group ahead of South Korea as both edged out Japan, which was close to making its own World Cup debut, but was denied by Iraq in what became known as the "Agony of Doha".
+In the European zone, Greece made its first World Cup appearance after topping a group from which Russia also qualified, competing independently for the first time after the dissolution of the Soviet Union.

-The defending champions West Germany were united with their East German counterparts, representing the unified Germany for the first time since the 1938 World Cup.
+The defending champion, West Germany, was united with its East German counterpart, representing the unified Germany for the first time since the 1938 World Cup.
 Norway qualified for the first time since 1938, Bolivia for the first time since 1950 (and the last time as of 2022), and Switzerland for the first time since 1966.
 Norway's 56-year gap between appearances in the final tournament equaled Egypt's record in the previous tournament as the longest.
-This record was later broken by Wales when they qualified for the 2022 tournament, after a 64-year absence.
-Mexico had its first successful qualification campaign since 1978, failing to qualify in 1982, qualifying as hosts in 1986 and being banned for the Cachirules scandal in 1990.
+This record was later broken when Wales qualified for the 2022 tournament after a 64-year absence.
+Mexico had its first successful qualification campaign since 1978, failing to qualify in 1982, qualifying as host in 1986, and being banned for the Cachirules scandal in 1990.

 The qualification campaigns of both Czechoslovakia and Yugoslavia were affected by political events.
 The nation of Czechoslovakia dissolved in 1993, completing its qualifying group under the name "Representation of Czechs and Slovaks" (RCS), but failed to qualify for the finals, having been edged out by Romania and Belgium in Group 4.
 Yugoslavia (which was supposed to play in Group 5) was suspended from international competition in 1992 as part of United Nations sanctions against the country as a result of the Yugoslav Wars.
 The sanctions were not lifted until 1994, by which time it was no longer possible for the team to qualify.
-Chile's suspension from the 1990 FIFA World Cup, following the forced interruption of their qualification game against Brazil, extended to the 1994 qualifiers as well.
+Chile's suspension from the 1990 FIFA World Cup, following the forced interruption of its qualification game against Brazil, extended to the 1994 qualifiers as well.